Skip to content

 4. Log in with the new password.

-• Reset requested → audit entry with just the email + IP (not the token).
+• Reset requested writes an audit entry with the email and IP (not the token).

-• Reset completed → audit entry with user_id.
+• Reset completed writes an audit entry with the user_id.